jimstudt/SSHConsole/README.md

 ## Why Would I Use This?

-This package provides a SSH listener to your server which allows you to `ssh` commmands to your server and receive the response back to your terminal.
+This package provides an SSH listener to your server which allows you to `ssh` commmands to your server and receive the response back to your terminal.

 You might use this to report on your server's internals, issue tuning commands, or tell it to restart or shutdown.